juju/docs/src/en/config-vagrant.md

 In short, enough of an environment to write and test charms or sandbox your Juju deployments.

-__Warning:__ While these images are based on the Ubuntu Cloud Images, they should be treated as beta quality images.
+!!__Warning:__ While these images are based on the Ubuntu Cloud Images, they should be treated as beta quality images.
 Should you encounter a problem, please pop into #juju on Freenode and ask Ben (utlemming) and the Juju community questions.
 Obviously, as this is a beta image, please be patient if the image